ericbulloch/kwmd/write_ups/try_hack_me/kiba.md

 ```

 I make a note of that and check the site running at http://target.thm.
 It mentions that linux capabilities are very interesting.
 I am not familiar with those but I do take a note of it.
 I don't see much else and so I check http://target.thm:5601 to see what is on that port before I try running directory enumeration on port 80.

+## What is the version of visualization dashboard installed in the server?

+The site on port 5601 has Kibana running.
+I click the link that says "explore my own" data.
+The first thing I do is try to find a version number for Kibana.
+I clicked the management link on the left side panel.
+It says version 6.5.4.